dronavallipranav/dev-website/src/content/posts/gameboy.md

 ## August 3, 2023

-### The Dreaded MMU

-The pivotal moment arrived with the introduction of the Memory Management Unit (MMU).
 Transitioning all read/write operations via the MMU instead of direct CPU interactions was a big shift, and required a significant refactoring of the code and tests.
 This also highlighted some unseen bugs as I started failing some of my movement tests.
 It turns out I wasn't properly incrementing and pushing onto the stack, but my test didn't properly test the case and gave a false positive.
 The MMU is not complete yet, and I have simply partitioned the memory into the GameBoy's different address spaces and routed all read/write to occur within its respective address space.
 I still need to implement all the various permissions, and commands that occur when writing to a certain address in memory.
 Once those cases are done, then I can call my MMU complete.

 ## August 13, 2023

-### FINISHED INSTRUCTIONS!

 Today, I finally finished the rest of my instructions.
 I also created an execution loop as well as an opcode table to route the instructions to their respective handler.
 With that, I can began to test my instructions.
 I have decided to use Blargg's tests for my GameBoy emulator which are widely regarded as one of the best ways to test your CPU, display, audio.
 I am sure that running the Blargg tests will reveal bugs in my CPU and so development on the CPU isn't done yet.
 But I am excited to move on to the more exciting portions of the GameBoy's hardware and see how my project comes together.